How to find a unicorn: a novel model-free, unsupervised anomaly detection method for time series: Discussion

 \section{Discussion}

-In this paper we introduced a new concept of anomalous event called unicorn and we have defined the Temporal Outlier Factor to quantify this concept.
-Unicorns are the unique states of the system, which were visited only once.
-A new anomaly concept can be valid only if a proper detection algorithm is provided.
+In this paper we introduced a new concept of anomalous event called unicorn; unicorns are the unique states of the system, which were visited only once.
+A new anomaly concept can be valid only if a proper detection algorithm is provided: we have defined the Temporal Outlier Factor to quantify the uniqueness of a state.
 We demonstrated that TOF is a model-free, non-parametric, domain independent anomaly detection tool, which can detect unicorns.

 TOF measures the temporal dispersion of state space neighbors for each point.
 If state space neighbors are temporal neighbors as well, then the system has never returned to that state, therefore it is a unique event. ie. a unicorn.

 The unicorns are not just outliers in the usual sense, they are conceptually different.
-As an example of their inherently different behavior, one can consider a simple linear data series: As all of its points are visited only once and the system never returned to either one of them, all of the points of that line will be unique events.
+As an example of their inherently different behavior, one can consider a simple linear data series: All of the points of this series are unique events; they are only visited once and the system never returned to either one of them.
 Whilst this property may seem counter-intuitive, it ensures that our algorithm finds unique events regardless of their other properties, such as amplitude or frequency.
 This example also shows, that the occurrences of unique events are not necessarily rare: actually, all the points of a time series can be unique.
 This property clearly differs from other anomaly concepts: most of them assume that there is a normal background behavior which generates the majority of the measurements and outliers form only a small minority.

+\soma{Keogh’s discord detection algorithm \cite{Keogh05} differs from our method in an important aspect: Keogh’s algorithm finds one, or other predefined number of anomalies on any dataset.
+Thus Keogh’s algorithm can not be used to distinguish, whether there are any anomalies on the data or not, it will always find at least one.
+This property makes it inappropriate in many real world applications, since usually we do not know if there are any anomalies on the actual dataset or not.
+In contrast, our algorithm can return any number of anomalies, including zero.}